x

 Kaitlyn's mother, Tonya Musskopf, and Jaxx's father, Austin Jarvis, filed a wrongful death lawsuit against the man who caused the crash, the Missouri Highways and Transportation Commission and four supervisors, alleging the supervisors knew Anderson was pregnant and failed to protect her on the job.

-MoDOT in return argued that Anderson's unborn child was an employee, which would entail a worker's compensation case rather than a wrongful death lawsuit.
+MoDOT argued in court that Anderson's unborn child was an employee, which would entail a worker's compensation case rather than a wrongful death lawsuit.

 The Missouri Supreme Court heard oral arguments from both sides in March.
 In an opinion issued in June, the Missouri Supreme Court ruled that MoDOT supervisors had immunity from wrongful death lawsuits regarding the crash.